maybleMyers/H1111/README.md

 This is a GUI for tech wizard kohya-ss's musubi tuner's inference script. https://github.com/kohya-ss/musubi-tuner

 ## Requirements
 - Python 3.10
 - CUDA 12.4

+## Basic Installation

+If you already have musubi tuner installed and running you should just be able to download h1111.py and pip install gradio tiktoken then run with python h1111.py

 ## Basic Installation (Linux)